The term verbal communication refers to both verbal and nonverbal communication.

 We may need to interact verbally through one-on-one conversations, task force, committee work, formal meetings, and via phone to carry out our business tasks.
 In this part, we’ll discuss some strategies for dealing with each scenario.

-Every interaction between two individuals, whether between peers or a supervisor and a subordinate, may be categorized as a conversation.
+One-to-one conversation: Every interaction between two individuals, whether between peers or a supervisor and a subordinate, may be categorized as a conversation.
 Your career may be profoundly impacted by even the most insignificant interaction you have in the employee lunch area or beside the copy machine.
 Permanently preserving corporate or individual confidence would be ideal.
 Additionally, you must be conscious of the person you are speaking to.

-Working in small groups, such as task forces or committees, presents some unique communication issues.
+Task force/committee work: Working in small groups, such as task forces or committees, presents some unique communication issues.
 Working groups usually concentrate on specific subjects or projects, giving each member a shared aim.

 You may frequently participate in official discussions as a group member.
 However, you may be called to chair a formal meeting on occasion.
 In several ways, the chairperson’s obligations differ from a participant’s.

-You can be in charge of procuring a meeting venue, alerting attendees, seating arrangements, regulating the physical environment, and watching over the meeting arrangements in general.
+Premeeting activities: You can be in charge of procuring a meeting venue, alerting attendees, seating arrangements, regulating the physical environment, and watching over the meeting arrangements in general.
 If you’re in charge of all the premeeting arrangements, delegate as many of the routine ones as possible, and double-check the room to ensure everything is in order.

 - Everyone receives a written certification of the functions in the same format.

-- Task assignments must confirm in writing.
+- Task assignments must be confirmed in writing.